-- 19. Epic's experience with one OEM, OnePlus, is illustrative.
+19. 16.
+Epic's experience with one OEM, OnePlus, is illustrative.
 Epic struck a deal with OnePlus to make Epic games available on its phones through an Epic Games app.
 The Epic Games app would have allowed users to seamlessly install and update Epic games, including Fortnite, without obstacles imposed by Google's Android OS.
-But Google forced OnePlus to renege on the deal, citing Google's "particular[] concern" about Epic having the ability to install and update mobile games while "bypassing the Google Play Store". - 20.
-Another OEM, LG, told Epic that its contract with Google did not allow it to enable the direct distribution of apps, and that the OEM could not offer any functionality that would install and update Epic apps except through the Google Play Store. - 21.
+But Google forced OnePlus to renege on the deal, citing Google's "particular[] concern" about Epic having the ability to install and update mobile games while "bypassing the Google Play Store".

+not allow it to enable the direct distribution of apps, and that the OEM could not offer any functionality that would install and update Epic gamesapps except through the Google Play Store.

+21. 18.
 Google also enforces anti-competitive restrictions against app developers and distributors.
 Specifically, Google contractually prohibits app developers and would-be distributors from offering on the Google Play Store any app that could be used to download other apps, i.e., any app that could compete with the Google Play Store in app distribution.
-And Google further requires app developers to distribute apps through the Google Play Store if they wish to advertise those apps through valuable
+And Google further requires app developers to distribute their apps through the Google Play Store if they wish to advertise their those apps through valuable advertising channels controlled by Google, such as ad placements on Google Search or on YouTube that are specially optimized to advertise mobile apps.

+17. Another OEM, LG, told Epic that its contract with Google did

-- stores and apps directly from developers' websites.
+22. 19.
+Finally, Google stifles or blocks consumers' ability to download app stores and apps directly from developers' websites.
 As anyone who has tried to download directly on an Android device knows, it is significantly different than the simple process available on a personal computer: directly downloading Fortnite on an Android device can involve a dozen steps, requiring the user to change default settings and bravely click through multiple dire warnings.

-Accordingly, leading Google Play executives have acknowledged that directly downloading Fortnite from a source other than Google Play is "an awful experience", and developers like Epic should "worry that most will not go through the 15+ steps".
-And even if a persistent user manages to install a competing app store, Google has prevented such stores from competing on equal footing with the Google Play Store by restricting them from offering basic functions, such as automatic updating of apps in the background, which is available for apps downloaded from the Google Play Store. - 23.
+And even if a persistent user manages to install a competing app store, Google preventshas prevented such stores from competing on equal footing with the Google Play Store by blockingrestricting them from offering basic functions, such as automatic updating of apps in the background, which is available for apps downloaded from the Google Play Store.

+23. 20.
 Google engages in these anticompetitive acts to eliminate consumer choice and competition in mobile app distribution.
 Google has no legitimate justification for these restrictions.
-Google therefore has changed its course of conduct, breaking its promise that Android would be an "open" ecosystem in which other participants could participate fairly. - 24.
-But Google does not stop at app distribution.
-Google also imposes anti-competitive restrictions in the separate Market for Android In-App Payment Processing (infra Part III). - 25.
-App developers who sell digital content for consumption within apps require seamless payment processing solutions to execute purchases.
-App developers, including Epic, have developed payment processing solutions internally.
-Others may use a host of payment processing solutions offered by multiple competing third parties.
+Google therefore has brokenchanged its promises course of conduct, breaking its promise that Android would be an "open" ecosystem in which other participants could participate fairly.